MNSGC-Ballooning/MOC-SOC_FlightComputer/README.md

 GPS: Reports last GPS data, as well as the time of last lock that passed GPS filter.
 GEIGER: Reports geiger counter hits, both total and since last logging cycle.
 NOTE: WILL REFRESH GEIGER COUNTER CYCLE HITS
 VOLT: Reports voltage and current information from solar panels.
 DEPLOY: Attempts to deploy solar panel mounts.
-It is unadvisable to trigger before PPOD has opened.
+It is inadvisable to trigger before PPOD has opened.
 START: Overrides remove-before-flight pin, and begins data collection and flight timer.
 ACGPS: Overrides GPS filter for next GPS data intake.
 Only use in event of mission-critical failure of GPS filter.
 SETT: Sets the time till deployment of the solar panel mounts in minutes.
 Ex: SETT35 will tell MOC-SOC to deploy in 35 minutes.